 At the end of October, as the fall term in the Carleton School of Journalism program reaches its slog point – where the initial enthusiasm of beginning a term runs dry and the drag-your-feet-in-the-mud, but get-it-done attitude takes hold – I decided to head to New York City for a pick-me-up.

-Junger’s work is thrilling, unique, interesting and insightful, but he also strikes me as a down-to-earth, common sense guy.
-He owns a bar in Lower Manhattan called the Half King and seems to address the rest of humanity, in his books and in public, in this I-know-and-understand-why-we-do-this-shit manner.
-In other words, Junger has a unique insight into the human condition.
+Junger’s work is unique and insightful, but he also strikes me as a down-to-earth guy.
+He also owns a bar in Lower Manhattan called the Half King.

 I once read that he bought his bar with other writer friends to “stay grounded.”